 Susan W. Fisher is Professor Emerita at Ohio State University.
 For 35 years, she taught general biology, cultural entomology and graduate level courses in toxicology.
 Her research specialties include environmental toxicology with emphasis on food chain transfer of persistent environmental contaminants, bioaccumulation and biomagnification of PCBs and dioxins in aquatic food chains, and the control of zebra mussels and their role in contaminant cycling.
 She continues to teach courses as OSU in retirement.

 Dr. David Horn is Professor Emeritus of Entomology from Ohio State University, and a former Director of the Ohio Biological Survey.
 He holds a B.A. in biology from Harvard and M.S. and Ph.D. in entomology from Cornell, and taught for three years at California State University East Bay.
 Dave's research has focused on insect ecology, emphasizing a broad range of topics.
 He has worked on biological control of plant pests, application of stochastic simulations to spider mite population biology, and the impact of vegetation management on activity of insect predators and parasitoids.
 In recent years, he and his students have looked at the impact of prescribed fires on insects in deciduous forest ecosystems, and the impact of utility right-of-way construction on forest ecosystems.
 He has also been involved in efforts to reestablish the endangered American burying beetle in Ohio.
 He has been active in the Entomological Society of America on several committees and boards and has served as regional president.
 Dave is an avid birder and has served as President of the Columbus Audubon Society, which in 2010 honored his 35 years of service with the “Great Egret Award”.
 Additionally, Dave is a past President of the Ohio Lepidopterists, and is considered one of Ohio's foremost moth experts.
-He is currently the Board President of the Midwest Biodiversity Institute.

 Tamara James is the director of strategic initiatives at the Central Ohio Area Agency on Aging.
 Her responsibilities include strategic planning, grant writing and reporting, fundraising, program management, and overseeing digital and traditional communications.
 She has nearly 30 years of nonprofit management experience, an M.S. in human services management from Franklin University, and a B.A. in English from the Ohio State University.
 She is currently a Board Member of the Friends of the Library (Columbus) and former board member and newsletter editor for Columbus Audubon.

 Jim Lane is Founder and Managing Director of Redbank Advisors, a profitable growth management consulting firm.
 Founded as the management consulting practice of GBQ Partners in 2007, and newly independent in 2014, Redbank Advisors helps owners grow their business profitably and increase the market value of the business.
 In this way, owners are able to transition from owner operator to owner investor.
+Jim is currently serving as the Board President for MBI.

 Dr. Rich Shank has been active in management and administration of environmental programs and development of regulatory policy for the past 40 years.
 He has been employed within state government, private corporations, consulting and a non-profit conservation organization.
 Rich was named Senior Vice President at Scotts Miracle-Gro in May 2008, responsible for the overall management of the Company’s regulatory and compliance processes.
 He also led a team dedicated to strengthening positive relationships with federal, state and other valued government partners.
 He was instrumental in the development of the company’s program in sustainability and environmental stewardship.
 Rich’s prior experience includes serving as Executive Director of the Ohio Chapter of the Nature Conservancy, Vice President for environmental business activities with Science Applications International Corp., and Director of the Ohio Environmental Protection Agency.
 Rich is a Fellow and serves on the faculty of the Institute of Environment and Sustainability at Miami University in addition to being a member of the Columbus Zoo and Aquarium Association Board and the Grange Insurance Audubon Center.
 He has served on the boards of the Ohio Environmental Council, the Ohio Wildlife Center, and the Ohio Environmental Education Fund.
 Rich holds a Ph.D. in environmental toxicology from The Ohio State University, where he also earned a M.S. in zoology/aquatic toxicology and a B.S. in Natural Resources.
 He is a veteran of the U.S. Air Force and lives in Powell, Ohio with his wife, Kathy, and sons, Connor and Zach.